quarksuite/legacy/API.md

 ## Functional Utilities

 These are part of advanced use and aren't *required* to use the library.
-Instead, they make it easier to **use and combine** settings.
+Instead, they make it easier to **reuse and combine** settings.

 ### set

-`set` allows you to partially apply the arguments of any other function in the library including **new functions created with set**.
+Allows you to partially apply the arguments of any other function in the library including **new functions created with set**.

 #### Usage